wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner by ACG.md

 			- #### Amazon Relational Database Sevice (RDS)
 				- Supports popular database engines
 				- Offers High Availability and Fault Tolerance using multi-AZ deployment option
-				- AWS manages the databaes with automatic software patching, automated backups, operating system maintenance and more
+				- AWS manages the databases with automatic software patching, automated backups, operating system maintenance and more
 				- It simplyfies it.
 It launch read replicas across regions in order to provide enhanced performance and durability -
 			- #### Amazon Aurora